Tysheem Johnson

 Tysheem Terrance Johnson (born September 30, 2002) is an American professional football safety.
 He played college football for the Ole Miss Rebels and Oregon Ducks.

-Early life and high school
+Early life

 Johnson attended Saints John Neumann and Maria Goretti Catholic High School in Philadelphia, Pennsylvania.
 Rated as a four-star recruit, he committed to play college football for the Ole Miss Rebels.

 College career

 Ole Miss

 As a freshman in 2021, Johnson appeared in ten games for the Rebels, where he notched 47 tackles with four being for a loss, a sack, a pass deflection, and an interception, where for his performance he was named to the all-freshman SEC team.
 In 2022, Johnson appeared in 13 games with nine starts, notching 78 tackles with four being for a loss and two pass deflections.
 After the season, Johnson entered his name into the NCAA transfer portal.

 Oregon

 Johnson transferred to play for the Oregon Ducks.
 In week 9 of the 2023 season, he recorded two tackles and two interceptions in a win over Utah.
 Johnson finished the 2023 season with 70 tackles with five being for a loss, a sack, seven pass deflections, and two interceptions.